 You could face computer crimes charges from either state or federal law enforcement agencies.
 Federal court cases can be particularly unforgiving, but a conviction in any jurisdiction carries heavy penalties that weigh on you long after you’ve served your sentence.
 If you’ve been charged with committing computer crimes, you need an attorney who knows how to navigate both the local and the federal court systems.

-Defense Attorney for Computer Crimes in Dallas, TX
+Computer Crimes Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 The legal team at Law Offices of Richard C. McConathy has handled thousands of criminal proceedings over the years.
 Computer crimes are serious charges, so you need a serious attorney who’s ready to fight.
 We offer a free initial consultation to review the details of your case and identify what options are available to you.